Tested Where it was Intended

 Norco is also throwing in the A Park option which mixes things up a bit.
 It ups travel to 190mm in the back and 200mm in the front, using a Rockshox Boxxer Select RC and a slightly longer stroke RockShox Super Deluxe Coil Ultimate DH in the rear.
 Other differences are the SRAM GX drivetrain in DH persuasian, and a Race Face Chester crankset.
 Hubs are a mix of SRAM in the rear and no name up front, but also laced to the same E*thirteen rims (and rocking Assegai MaxxGrip Double Down tires).
 That will run you CAD 5,499 or 3,999 USD.

-For more - norco.com
+For more on this bike - norco.com